craigprotzel/Mashups/09_10_Dealing_With_Data/README.md

 * Polygraph - [Film Dialogue](http://polygraph.cool/films/)

 #### VI.
 Homework
-* Post - Project #1 + the "About" (Documentation) on Github by 11:59pm Saturday, Oct.6
+* Post - Project #1 + the "About" (Documentation) on Github by 11:59pm Sunday, Oct.7
 * Watch - [Eyeo 2012 - Viegas and Wattenberg Wind Map](https://vimeo.com/48625144) - ** Note - focus
 on sesction from 16:45  to the end**
 * Read - Software Studies "Data Visualization" Essay by Richard Wright